laravel/bootcamp.laravel.com/resources/docs/deploying.md

 ## Choosing a provider

 Laravel can be deployed to any modern PHP hosting environment that meets Laravel's modest [server requirements](https://laravel.com/docs/deployment#server-requirements).
 However, configuring and managing a web server and database server takes our attention away from building applications and delivering value to our users.
-That why we built [Laravel Forge](https://forge.laravel.com/) and [Laravel Vapor](https://vapor.laravel.com/).
+That's why we built [Laravel Forge](https://forge.laravel.com/) and [Laravel Vapor](https://vapor.laravel.com/).

 #### Laravel Forge